d2l-ai/d2l-en/chapter_recommender-systems/deepfm.md

 ```

 ## Training and Evaluating the Model
 The data loading process is the same as that of FM.
 We set the MLP component of DeepFM to a three-layered dense network with the a pyramid structure (30-20-10).
-All other hyper-parameters remain the same as FM.
+All other hyperparameters remain the same as FM.

 ```{.python .input  n=4}
 batch_size = 2048